SZ092/LagRadar/README.md

 - Full local dev/test workflow (Docker Compose)
 ---

-## Roadmap (Demo Only)
+## Implemented (Demo Only)

 - ✅ Distributed state/sharding backbone
 - ✅ Pluggable RCA pipeline (Redis Streams)
 - ✅ Standalone RCA consumer with test harness
 - ✅ Local end-to-end test script

+## Out of Scope
+These items were considered during the design phase but are intentionally left out of scope for this demo:
-- 📝 Grafana alerting integration demo
+- Grafana alerting integration demo
-- 📝 Notification/report modules (extensible)
+- Notification/report modules (extensible)

 ---
 ## About This Project
+> As of Aug 2025, LagRadar is feature-frozen, with no new functionality planned

 Maintained by Zhe Song as a personal engineering demo for distributed systems and SRE practices.
 Not a production OSS—no guarantees, no long-term support.